mike-ferenduros/ShareToReddit/README.md

 An iOS UIActivity for posting an image to Reddit.
 See the demo app for basic usage.

 To use this you need an Imgur API key.
-Go to [api.imgur.com](http://api.imgur.com) and look for the 'register' link, and once you get your Client ID, build the example app and you'll get an error telling you where to enter it.
+Go to [api.imgur.com/#register](http://api.imgur.com/#register) and follow the 'register' link, and once you get your Client ID, build the example app and you'll get an error telling you where to enter it.

-Or if you just want to test-drive the UI, leave garbage in for the Imgur the client-ID and it'll mostly work but fail to actually post.
+Or if you just want to test-drive the UI, leave garbage in for the client-ID and it'll mostly work but fail to actually post.

 Right now this is limited to what I needed from it:
  - iOS7 only